• Skip to primary navigation

 In combination, all of these ingredients create a healthy, grain free, dairy free and egg free cookie with a moist interior and crispy exterior.

-These Vegan ginger molasses cookies are easy to make.
-They do require chilling to get the proper cookie texture, but they are worth the wait!
+These vegan ginger cookies are easy to make, but they do require chilling to get the proper cookie texture.
+I promise though, they're worth the wait!

 Here's what you need to do: